ToTypeScriptD/ToTypeScriptD/readme.md

 I know of two main scenarios where I think this could be useful.

-1. If you build a Windows 8 `WinJS` Modern (come on we call it Metro still) application and want to leverage `TypeScript` wouldn't it be nice to get a set of TypeScript Definition files that reflect the native API's you're calling in the platform without manually creating the definition files?
+1. If you build a 'Modern' (come on, we still call it Metro) Windows 8 app with `WinJS` and want to leverage `TypeScript`, wouldn't it be nice to get a set of TypeScript Definition files that reflect the native API's you're calling in the platform without manually creating the definition files?
 2. Say your building an MVC/WebAPI server application.
-It would be awesome if your C.I./Build system could define a set of TypeScript interfaces.
+It would be useful if your C.I./Build system could spit out a set of TypeScript interfaces that were based on the server objects used to render your API.
 This can provide not only useful for client side JavaScript/TypeScript libraries that need to consume these objects, but could also provide a simple way to document the structure of your service API results.

 ## Install